Justice Department declines to charge Rep. Matt Gaetz in sex trafficking probe

 The four-term congressman has been under investigation for several years to determine if he violated sex trafficking laws and obstructed justice in that probe.
 Gaetz has previously denied all wrongdoing, and said he has never paid for sex nor had sex with an underage girl.
 CNN first reported that the department had decided against charging Gaetz.

-Marc Mukasey and Isabelle Kirshner, attorneys for Gaetz, said they learned about the decision not to pursue charges after speaking to officials at the Justice Department on Wednesday. "[T]hey have concluded their investigation into Congressman Gaetz and allegations related to sex trafficking and obstruction of justice and they have determined not to bring any charges against him," the attorneys told CBS News.
+Marc Mukasey and Isabelle Kirshner, attorneys for Gaetz, said they learned about the decision not to pursue charges after speaking to officials at the Justice Department on Wednesday. "[T]hey have concluded their investigation into Congressman Gaetz and allegations related to sex trafficking and obstruction of justice and they have determined not to bring any charges against him," the attorneys told CBS News, an account also confirmed by Gaetz's congressional office.

 Federal investigators were trying to determine whether Gaetz had sex with a 17-year-old.
 According to multiple sources familiar with the matter, the woman was introduced to Gaetz by Joel Greenberg, a former Florida county tax collector and associate of Gaetz who pleaded guilty in May 2021 to six federal charges, including trafficking of a minor.